Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 {% endhighlight %}

+<p>The command typed into the terminal could for example be 'f vlc'.
+The
+function will expand that into 'vlc file1.mp3 file2.mp3 &' and we want
+<i>that</i> command to show up in our bash history, rather than just seeing 'f
-<p>Now we just append the sanitised commands to the ~/.bash_history, then
+vlc'.
+So we first write the shell's active history to the ~/.bash_history file.
-reload the contents of the ~/.bash_history as our active history.</p>
+Then we append the sanitised commands to the ~/.bash_history, then reload the contents of the ~/.bash_history as our active history:</p>

 {% highlight bash %}

+history -w

 echo $program$options$arguments >> ~/.bash_history